Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 Cat Animation Project

-Now that we have a good understanding of Scratch, we’ll put everything to the test by making a Scratch animation involving simple sprite movement.
+Now that we have a good understanding of coordinates (and how they’ll play a role with Scratch coding), we’ll put everything to the test by making a Scratch animation involving simple sprite movement.

 Before we step into the actual code for our new project, let’s rename it to ‘Cat Animation’ at the top bar: